jnoms/SAT/README.md

 # SAT aln_cluster
 This subcommand generates clusters from an input alignment file, where every query-target pair will be put into the same cluster.

 This subcommand basically does what mmseqs/foldseek cluster mode 1 does (e.g. connected-compontent clustering).
 Here, any two members that are aligned will end up in the same cluster.
-Because of this string clustering, the alignment file should be strinctly filtered to only keep those alignments with high coverage and high confidence (e.g. high TMscore from foldseek or high z score from DALI).
+Because of this strong clustering, the alignment file should be strinctly filtered to only keep those alignments with high coverage and high confidence (e.g. high TMscore from foldseek or high z score from DALI).

 The output file is essentially a foldseek/mmseqs cluster file with two columns: cluster_rep, cluster_member.